alonsd/BasicApplication/README.md

 - [x] Solid MVVM architecture.
 - [x] Network layer built with Retrofit + Coroutines + error handling wrapper with a demonstrated used API in the app.
-- [x] Local database using Room library implemented and ready to use
+- [x] Local database using Room library implemented and ready to use.
 - [x] Service Locator using Koin is configured and used throughout the application.
 - [x] Built for a Single-Activity application, Navigation Component is already predefined and a first fragment is already built onto it.
 - [x] Powerful generic Util class for ListAdapter to prevent creating a new DiffUtil.ItemCallback class.